 Leveraging past data can help forecast future behaviors.

-- Customer segmentation: Groups customers based on behavior, demographics, or purchasing habits.
+- Customer segmentation: Groups customers Built on behavior, demographics, or purchasing habits.

-- Churn prediction models: Identifies customers at risk of leaving.
+- Churn prediction models: Identify customers at risk of leaving.

 - Purchase probability modeling: Estimates the likelihood of a customer completing a sale.